agentic reviews

 // backpressure, not a bigger PR

 The expensive part — an AI actually reading the change — runs in the agent's loop, scoped to the diff, not in a git hook.
 Put a model call in a hook and you've blocked git on a slow review: that's the crawl.
 Instead the agent calls the reviewers on the diff, gets structured verdicts, fixes, and re-runs — a pass takes ~5–30 seconds on a small change, so it cycles against the reviewer in real time.
+And re-reviews get cheaper as you converge: identical (diff, prompt) pairs are served from a verdict cache, and a reviewer that already weighed in re-reads only the delta since its last look.

 What sits at the git boundary is cheap: a signature check.
 The reviewer signs an attestation over the diff when it approves; the pre-receive hook (or a CI check) just verifies that signature — milliseconds, no model call, no test run.
 The precommit gate is fast because the thinking already happened upstream, on a tiny diff.